varigence/docs/bimlflex/concepts/load-parameters.md

 <Parameter Name="UserPassword" DataType="String" IsRequired="true">P@ssw0rd!</Parameter>
 ```

 The directives are required for the Extension Point.
 An additional attribute for the target of the Extension Point needs to be specified.
 For a project parameter it is the name of the project it targets.

 Once the Project Parameter is defined through the Extension Point it can be reused throughout the project in either metadata or additional Extension Points as needed.

-### Extension Point Package Parameters
+### Extension Point Package Parameters (SSIS)

 Package Parameters only affect the individual package it targets.
 Package parameters can be used when a single package requires bespoke logic that doesn't fit the existing parameter logic.
 These parameters can be used for any logic and might not need to be persisted in the BimlCatalog database.

 Add Extension Points in BimlStudio